Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-ton-domain-integration-playbook.md

 }
 ```

-- Mirror the metadata to IPFS for redundancy while treating the domain-hosted
+- Mirror the metadata JSON to IPFS for redundancy while keeping the
-  JSON as primary.
+  domain-hosted file authoritative.

 ### APIs & Automation